First Nations and the Bog

 The bog would certainly not look the way it does today without the long-lasting relationships First Nations have had with this place and its non-human inhabitants.
 Although most of Burns Bog came under private ownership in the late-1800s, members of these First Nations continue to maintain caring relationships with the land whenever and however possible.

 A future where Burns Bog is thriving is only possible when First Nations are leading its stewardship.
-We are taking our first steps towards this goal across all our programming.
-If you have any questions about this transition or would like to get involved, you can contact firstname.lastname@example.org.
+We are starting to take our first steps towards this goal across our organization.
+If you have any questions about this transition or would like to get involved, please contact email@example.com.

 To learn more about the First Nations mentioned on this page and other First Nations in B.C., including their diverse languages, governance systems, and treaty negotiations, visit the British Columbia Assembly of First Nations website.